 Providing proper exercise and rest

 Bleeding is one of the problems that owners may feel uncomfortable during the heat cycle.
-Even though your dog cleans the discharge by itself, the menstrual cycle-bleeding may cause staining on your beds, furniture, where ever your dog goes.
+Even though your dog cleans the discharge by itself, the menstrual cycle-bleeding may cause staining on your beds, furniture and where ever your dog goes.

 Specialized Doggy pants would be the best solution for this.
+After my research, i found the best ones for your dog.
 Some dogs may not prefer wearing these pants in the beginning.
 But it is easy to habituate your dog to these pants so that the house does not become messy due to bleeding.

 Some dogs feel a little weak and restless, hence feeding them healthy food will help them to ease their condition.